ramen-expr/Software-Technology-2/Assignment 1/Tower of Hanoi.md

 - Move one disk from peg A to peg C or vice versa, whichever move is legal.
 - Move one disk from peg A to peg B or vice versa, whichever move is legal.
 - Move one disk from peg B to peg C or vice versa, whichever move is legal.

+The time complexity of this algorithm is $O(2^n)$, as the number of moves are the same as the first algorithm.
+Thus the time it takes to calculate the iterative function does not change.
+The space complexity also does not change, as there are only operations being performed on the same variables, leading to a space complexity of $O(n)$, because there are $n$ pieces that can exist.
+## Which is better?
+In terms of time complexity, neither algorithm is better than the other, as they both have the same number of moves and overall loops as each other.
+In terms of space complexity, both store $n$ items, but the recursive algorithm also stores the recursive functions that lay on top of one another, leading to a lot more working memory storage during the execution.
+For that reason, the second algorithm is better.